 Capture and keep your audience

 Social reach disappears; an email list doesn’t.
 Every time someone discovers you, give them a reason to subscribe — early access, free downloads, behind-the-scenes.
-Learn the mechanics in growing an email list as a musician.
+Learn the mechanics in growing an email list as a musician, and treat every release as a chance to build a lasting music fanbase rather than chase one-off plays.
 Owning that contact line is the single most durable promotion asset you have.

 Make sure the music delivers